kubeedge/kubeedge/docs/proposals/mapper-redesign.md

 * Configmap parser: parse the configmap
 * Driver: device visit (init, read, write, healthy status or connection status)
-* Event process: subscribe, publish Mqtt, message recv and process
+* Event process: subscribe, publish Mqtt, message receive and process
 * Timer: call the function periodically

-***The configmap parser, event process and timer could be extracted as SDK.***
+***The configmap parser, event process, and timer could be extracted as SDK.***

 Other two parts are:
-* Flags: configurations including mqtt user/passwd/Certification
+* Flags: configurations including mqtt user/password/Certification
 * Makefile: unified compile all mappers or compile one mapper, it should be within the main makefile

 ### Routine
 The main routine is as:
 <img src="../images/mapper/routine.PNG">

-The message interaction among event bus, mqtt broker, mapper and 3-rd applications is as:
+The message interaction among event bus, mqtt broker, mapper, and 3-rd applications is as:
 <img src="../images/mapper/message.PNG">

 ### Topics